NvsYashwanth/machinelearningmaster/docs/bv.markdown

   "The two variables to measure the effectiveness of your model are bias and variance."
 </p>

-`Note: Please know that we are talking about the effectiveness of the model.
-If you are wondering about model validation, that is something we will discuss later.`

 ***Bias*** is the error or difference between points given and points plotted on the line in your training set.

 ***Variance*** is the error that occurs due to sensitivity to small changes in the training set.